Frequently Asked Questions

 Applicants for Undergraduate Admission

-- How can I request for a fee waiver for the CSS Profile?
+- How can I request a fee waiver for the CSS Profile?

 - How can I confirm if you’ve received my application requirements?